HamadSMA/tuwaiq-screen-capture/README.md

 > [!CAUTION]
-> Application is _vibe codded_.
+> Application is programmed with AI asistance.
 Proceed at your own peril!

 # the-screen-is-flipped